Belgian French

 Belgian French (français de Belgique) is the variety of French spoken mainly among the French Community of Belgium, alongside related Oïl languages of the region such as Walloon, Picard, Champenois, and Lorrain (Gaumais).
 The French language spoken in Belgium differs very little from that of France or Switzerland.
-It is characterized by the use of some terms that are considered archaic in France, as well as loanwords from languages such as Walloon, Picard, and Dutch.
+It is characterized by the use of some terms that are considered archaic in France, as well as loanwords from languages such as Walloon, Picard, and Belgian Dutch.

-French is one of the three official languages of Belgium alongside Dutch and German.
-It is spoken natively by around 45% of the population, primarily in the southern region of Wallonia and the Brussels-Capital Region.
+French is one of the three official languages of Belgium, along with Dutch and German.
+It is spoken natively by around 40% of the population, primarily in the regions of Wallonia and Brussels.
+The French spoken in the Democratic Republic of the Congo, Rwanda, and Burundi is largely based on Belgian French, as all three countries are former colonies of Belgium.

 Influences

-While a number of oïl languages have traditionally been spoken in different areas of Wallonia, French emerged as the regional language of literature in the 13th century.
+While a number of Oïl languages have traditionally been spoken in different areas of Wallonia, French emerged as the regional language of literature in the 13th century.
 This was a result of heavy French cultural influence on the region over the past few centuries.
 The diversity of local languages influenced French in Wallonia, with words from Walloon, Picard, Champenois and Lorrain making their way into the local variant.
 Until the 20th century, Walloon was the majority language of Wallonia, and most speakers were bilingual in French and Walloon.